alicemitali/page/README.md

 * in a simple
 * easy-to-understand
 * format
-{switch on your computer,log in to internet,open your terminal and create every folder you'll need then open it's html and css}
+switch on your computer,log in to internet,open your terminal and create every folder you'll need then open it's html and css

 ## Technologies Used
 To create this application ,I probably used linux terminal ,HTML and CSS